skirtapaieo/games-and-visual-art/README.md

 ### A business application

-This is far from it - but I used the LIST command to help the inventory workers to create the correct inventory.
-Not a lot of code!
+Not exactly right but close enough to create the "simplest" inventory program:

 ``` BASIC
 10 PRINT "MENU"